gunjan-shukla/GoldTreasure/GoldTreasureNode/readme.txt

 Sorting countResult will help creating the desired output.

+Improvement :
-Improvement : In place of hashmap module simple json object could be used as json object properties are also unique.
+1) In place of hashmap module simple json object could be used as json object properties are also unique.
+2) Insertion of -1 to make jagged a normal 2D array can be avoided.